0% up to 48 Months on over 110 Brands!

 While demoing the ATC SCM45a, I got goosebumps multiple times from how amazing the songs were sounding through these speakers.
 There is a magic that happens in the higher frequencies of ATCs that no other speaker in its class can quite compete with.
 Without any DSP, they are very airy, crystal clear and pleasant sounding even at extreme monitoring levels, resulting in very little fatigue after long listening or mix sessions.
 The low end is always very tight and focused, even in the sub frequencies, and the speakers can be extremely loud with barely any noticeable distortion.

 The SCM45a has taken ATC's old three-way speaker design to the next level.
 They are designed with a Tri-AmpPack, allowing each frequency driver to have its own amplifier.
 All frequency ranges have continuous power loads, with 150 Watts going to the low drivers, 60 Watts going to the mid driver, and 25 Watts going to the high-frequency driver.
-The SCM45a is perfectly symmetrical layout design, not mirror imaged, so an extra speaker makes for easy LCR set ups.
+The SCM45a is a perfectly symmetrical layout design, not mirror images, so an extra speaker makes for easy LCR set ups.
 Due to “unique to ATC” 3" midrange dome design, you get a much wider sweet spot for the listener, making for a wider working area.

 Compared to the ATC SCM25A, the new design of the 45 makes room for a second 6.5" low-frequency driver.
 By splitting the low-frequency load to two speakers, less stress is put on a single driver, and greatly reduces the non-linear distortion from 20Hz - 380Hz.
-This also lowers low-frequency response down to 42Hz increases total output of the single woofer brother ATC 25 by 3dB.
+This also lowers low-frequency response down to 42Hz and increases total output of the single woofer brother ATC 25 by 3dB.
 This helps the 45 play louder longer, and keep the entire frequency spectrum sounding crystal clear, even on a song with a lot of power in the low end, which is usually what begins to overload your speakers.

 The SCM45a is the second ATC speaker to include the new in-house built high-performance SH25-76S dual-suspension tweeter.
-As I mentioned earlier, I've always considered ATCs to have incredible top end, but I was completely blown away by the improvement on the SCM45a using this new tweeter.
+As I mentioned earlier, I've always considered ATCs to have an incredible top end, but I was completely blown away by the improvement on the SCM45a using this new tweeter.
 The stereo image was very wide, but also had a tight focused center.

 When listening to tracks by Adele or Sam Smith, I could really hear the finest details of their voice, the reverbs and delays were wide and airy, and the high-frequencies never felt like they were attacking my ears.
 All complimented by a powerful, focused, low end, and mid-range that kept the SCM45a sounding powerful even at low listening levels.